Brain Corp will supply Walmart with AI services

 Autonomous machines aren’t of much use without a management layer to orchestrate them.
-San Diego startup Brain Corp provides one such solution, dubbed BrainOS, which combines off-the-shelf hardware, sensors, and software to provide “brains” for industrial and commercial robots.
+San Diego startup Brain Corp offers one such solution, dubbed BrainOS, which combines off-the-shelf hardware, sensors, and software to provide “brains” for industrial and commercial robots.
 And business is growing at a steady clip, evidenced last year by a $114 million funding round led by SoftBank’s Vision Fund and Qualcomm Ventures and a partnership with floor cleaning company Tennant.

-Today, in another sign of Brain Corp’s expansive ambitions, the eight-year-old company announced that it has entered into a relationship with Walmart to supply the retailer’s stores with artificial intelligence (AI) services.
+Today, in another sign of Brain Corp’s expansive ambitions, the eight-year-old company announced that it has entered a relationship with Walmart to supply the retailer’s stores with artificial intelligence (AI) services.

-It builds on a pilot program involving BrainOS-powered floor scrubbers in Walmart locations across the U.S. John Crecelius, Walmart’s vice president of central operations, said he expects to have 360 machines in stores by the end of January 31, 2019.
+This builds on a pilot program involving BrainOS-powered floor scrubbers in Walmart locations across the U.S. John Crecelius, Walmart’s vice president of central operations, said he expects to have 360 machines in stores by the end of January 31, 2019.

 “We’re excited to work with Brain Corp in supporting our retail operations and providing our associates with a safe and reliable technology,” Crecelius said.
 “BrainOS is a powerful tool in helping our associates complete repetitive tasks so they can focus on other tasks within role and spend more time serving customers.”

 BrainOS — the brainchild of computational scientists Dr. Eugene Izhikevich, who serves as CEO, and Dr. Allen Gruber, executive vice president — is tailored to the needs of original equipment manufacturers (OEMs) whose robots operate in fulfillment centers, airports, and big-box retailers like Walmart.
-Toward that end, its mapping and navigation algorithms are optimized for congested indoor locations with obstacles and tight corridors.
+To that end, its mapping and navigation algorithms are optimized for congested indoor locations with obstacles and tight corridors.

 It’s scalable — BrainOS devices coordinate with one another over on-premises and cloud networks, downloading new configuration files and updates to the robots as they idle.
 And it’s relatively simple to deploy.
 A learn-by-demonstration feature “teaches” managed machines to perform tasks automatically based on manual operations.